Azure/azure-workload-identity/docs/book/src/installation/managed-clusters.md

 <!-- toc -->

-For managed clusters, the service account signing keys should be set up and managed by the cloud provider.
+For managed clusters, the service account signing keys will be set up and managed by the cloud provider.

 Before deploying Azure AD Workload Identity, you will need to enable any **OIDC-specific** feature flags and obtain the **OIDC issuer URL** when setting up the federated identity.